-This case is an excellent vehicle for the Court to consider the scope of the "true threats" exception and to provide badly needed guidance for the lower courts regarding when government may prosecute people based on the substance of their expression.
+This case is a good vehicle for the Court to consider the scope of the "true threats" exception and to provide badly needed guidance for the lower courts regarding when government may prosecute people based on the substance of their expression.

-First, this case squarely raises the central question dividing state and federal circuit courts, namely the nature of the "true threats" test and its objective and subjective components.
-See Pet.
-1, 8-14.
+First, this case raises the question dividing state and federal circuit courts, namely the nature of the "true threats" test and its objective/subjective components.
 One aspect of that question is the level of mens rea required to render allegedly threatening speech unprotected, which this Court has flagged as worthy of consideration but not yet addressed by applying First Amendment principles, see Elonis, 135 S. Ct. at 2004; see also Perez v.
 Florida, 137 S. Ct.
 853, 855 (2017) (Sotomayor, J., concurring) (urging the Court to decide the constitutional "question [it] avoided ... in Elonis").
+Another aspect is whether that exception's scope, see, e.g., Cohen v.
+California, 403 U.S. 15, 19-20 (1971), and ultimately reduced it to near non-existence, e.g., R.A.V., 505 U.S. at 383-384.

-Another aspect is whether the speech at issue must be objectively threatening, subjectively intended as such, or both.
+the speech at issue must be objectively threatening, subjectively intended as such, or both.
 Compare, e.g., Jeffries, 692 F.3d at 478, with, e.g., Heineman, 767 F.3d at 978, and Jeffries, 692 F.3d at 485 (Sutton, J., dubitante).
-The Supreme Court of Pennsylvania's decision implicates both issues.
+The decision by the Colorado Court of Appeals implicates both issues.
 Granting certiorari would allow the Court to resolve fundamental, unsettled, and urgent questions about the "true threats" exception.

 Second, this case is an especially good vehicle because it arises in the context of online speech.
 As the Court recently recognized, "the 'vast democratic forums of the Internet" are now "the most important places ... for the exchange of views."
 Packingham v.
 North Carolina, 137 S. Ct.
 1730, 1735 (2017).
 And social media sites like Facebook and YouTube are the most important and broadly used channels of online communication and expression today, used to "debate religion and politics," "look for work," and "petition ... elected representatives."
-Id. at 1735-1736; Elonis, 135 S. Ct. at 2004-2005 (discussing use of Facebook); see also Harawa, Social Media Thoughtcrimes, 35 Pace L. Rev. 366, 366 (2014) ("Social media is a necessary part of modern interaction.").5
+Id. at 1735-1736; Elonis, 135 S. Ct. at 2004-2005 (discussing use of Facebook); see also Harawa, Social Media Thoughtcrimes, 35 Pace L. Rev. 366, 366 (2014) ("Social media is a necessary part of modern interaction.").

 The Internet provides a medium for communication, expression, and commentary to flourish at a historically unprecedented scale; anyone with a computer or smartphone can be a publisher or a performer.
 But as the Internet changes the fabric of American life, government has tried and will keep trying to monitor, restrict, and prosecute expression on the Internet in myriad new ways.
 See, e.g., Packingham, 137 S. Ct. at 1737 (state law forbidding certain people from speaking through social media).
-And the Internet provides those who would police speech with a target-rich environment; indeed, in Packingham, in Elonis, and in this case, law enforcement officials actively surveilled social media for speech to target.
-Id. at 1734; Elonis, 135 S. Ct. at 2006; Pet.
-App.
-6a.
+And the Internet provides those who would police speech with a target-rich environment; indeed, in Packingham and Elonis, law enforcement officials actively surveilled social media for speech to target.
+Id. at 1734; Elonis, 135 S. Ct. at 2006.